sniffnet/sniffnet.github.io/_posts/2025-08-01-third-anniversary.md

 _"I can't wait to share it with you all"._

-This is a phrase I often use when talking about Sniffnet's future, and it perfectly describes the force that drives me to keep working on it.<br>
+This is a phrase I often use when talking about Sniffnet, and it perfectly describes the force that drives me to keep investing my time on it.<br>
 I love sharing my work with the community, and receiving feedback from users is an invaluable help in shaping the app's future.

 One of the pillars of software success is its **users**, and Sniffnet is no exception.<br>